Regulations, Policies, Procedures – students and staff

 The Directorate of Governance, Legal and Sector Regulation (GLSR) offers information, advice and direction on corporate governance, assurance, legal and regulatory issues.
 It covers:

-- Governance and Secretariat: supporting effective decision making by providing policy and secretariat support to University Boards and Committees.
+Governance and Secretariat: supporting effective decision making by providing policy and secretariat support to University Boards and Committees, such as:

 - Academic Board: provides regulatory oversight of academic governance, to offer assurance to the governing body as to the overall effectiveness of governance arrangements and to notify any significant concerns.

-- Update: November 2021 – academic staff standing for election to the Board of Governors can be viewed on the Board of Governors SharePoint site
+- Academic staff standing for election to the Board of Governors can be viewed on the Board of Governors SharePoint site.

-- Health and Safety: supporting both students and staff.
+The Health and Safety SharePoint site provides support for both students and staff.